rnixs/FiltersRegistry/README.md

         * `low` — only low-risk rule types are allowed; defaults to **low** if trust level is not configured at all
         * `high` — trusted third-party filter lists; some particular rules from there are still permitted
         * `full` — all types of filter rules are allowed; only AdGuard filter lists have full trust at the moment
+    * `ignoreTrustLevel` - note that this [directive](https://github.com/AdguardTeam/FiltersCompiler#include-directive) will allow ignoring the `trustLevel` for a specific internal file of a third-party filter
     * `platformsIncluded` — [the list of platforms](https://adguard.com/kb/general/ad-filtering/create-own-filters/#platform-and-not_platform-hints) to compile the filter for, e.g. `["mac", "windows", "android"]`.
 If you need to compile the filter for all platforms remove this property
     * `platformsExcluded` — [the list of platforms](https://adguard.com/kb/general/ad-filtering/create-own-filters/#platform-and-not_platform-hints) to skip while filter compiling, e.g. `["ios", "ext_safari"]`.
 If you need to compile the filter for all platforms remove this property